Resources on coronavirus (Covid-19)

 - AIP (American Institute of Physics)

-- APA - Resources on the psychological effects of the coronavirus and working at home.
+- APA - resources on the psychological effects of the coronavirus and working from home.

 - Access Medicine

 - BMJ (The British Medical Journal)

 - Brill - literature regarding other epidemics such as ebola and the plague.